Supportive Care Assistant Program

 After graduating from the Supportive Care Assistant Program, you can access a $5,000 stipend to further your studies to become a personal care provider (PSW, HCA, CCA, PCA, or RCW)!

-The $5,000 will help cover costs associated with the new training and can be used for tuition, books, certifications, dependant care, uniforms, transportation etc. You would receive $2,500 upon proof of registration into an eligible program and the remaining $2,500 upon proof of graduation.
+The $5,000 will help cover costs associated with the new training and can be used for tuition, books, certifications, dependant care, uniforms, transportation etc.

 Please note that you would need to meet the admission requirements for the new program and apply separately.
 It is also recommended that you apply for the personal care provider program as soon as possible as spaces might be limited.
 You may receive some recognition for the micro-certificate towards the new training.

 For more information and to learn the steps involved in applying, you can review the FAQs related to the stipend or contact us with any other questions.
 If you’re an SCA program graduate and are enrolled in a personal care provider program, apply for the stipend now!

 With the SCA program, you can discover a new career.
 You’ll have the chance to get practical hands-on work experience, network with health-care professionals, and see the range of roles that exist in the sector.